StewartPan/devmock/README.md

     `server`: start devmock as http/https server, you can also use `ws` for websocket(unavailable right now).
     `-d`: specify the absolute/relative directory where `config.js` is located.
 * **Replay**
-    After you recorded API responses, their corresponding routes will be write in `routes` in `config.js` like following:
+    After you recorded API responses, their corresponding routes will be written in `routes` in `config.js` like following:
     ```javascript
         routes[
               //"POST/devmock/User/info"
               //"GET/devmock/User/info"

             -> "POST/devmock/User/info"
                "GET/devmock/User/info"
         ]
     ```
     if you want to replay this response, just uncomment it and restart the mock server.